LivHed/mgt-map/README.md

 * The presentation text is placed under the name of the page and provides a short introduction to the intention of the page, which give the users a direct way of reading about the page the first thing they do when they land on the page.
 * The dropdown menu with the cities in it is placed underneath the introduction text as a natural next step to follow after reading about it and follow the directions given in the text.
 * The functions of the radio buttons when clicked on them is that they returns results with either accommodations or restaurants in the chosen city, depending on which button you click, and shows markericons of the found places.
-* The Result list
+* The Result list...
-* The More results button
+* The More results button...
-* The navbar and the footer have the same design, which is meant to be a part of the clean design.
+* (The navbar and the footer have the same design, which is meant to be a part of the clean design.)
-* A custom scrollbar is added, with a smooth scroll effect.
-I planned for the scrollbar to be discrete in it´s design.
+* (A custom scrollbar is added, with a smooth scroll effect.
+I planned for the scrollbar to be discrete in it´s design.)
-* The fullwidth background image is supposed to give the users a feeling of the page´s authenticity when it comes to environmental sustainable thinking.
-The content scrolls infront of the image.
+* The background color is supposed to give the users a feeling of the page´s authenticity when it comes to environmental sustainable thinking, and relate to the title of the page with its green insinuation.
-* The webpage´s name is placed in a top center position on the page with a transparent background, like a brand or logo.
+* The name of the webpage is placed in the navbar in a center position, like a brand or logo, meant to be discrete with the transparent background.
-* The Download my resume link and the Social links is placed in the footer to be easily accessed on every page on the website.
-* The hover effects on the button is designed with ...a hm color.., and the transition effect is set to feel smooth.
+* (The hover effects on the button is designed with ...a hm color.., and the transition effect is set to feel smooth)
-* A Favicon added for a better overall look of the website.
+* (A Favicon is added for a better overall look of the website.)
 * The footer

 ### Features Left to Implement
 1. In the future I want to add more radiobuttons to search for other places in the city, like cafes and parks.
-2. In the future I also want to change the current..
+2. In the future I also want to add an option to perform a textSearch in the cities, to narrow down the search to be more related to "green travels" with specific words related to sustainability, like "organic" or "sustainable".
-3. I would like to change the look of the ... and implement...
+3. (I would like to change the look of the ... and implement...)
 --------------------------------------------------------------------------------------------------------------
 ## Technologies Used
 * **The languages** I have used for this project is [HTML5](https://www.w3schools.com/html/html5_intro.asp), [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) and [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 I have used the Bootstrap gridsystem with the built in media queries for the content to be responsive.